How ESSENTIAL is companionship for a horse?Feb 22, 2021

-Horses take it in turns to watch over each other while they sleep.
+Horses take turns watching over each other while they sleep.
 One horse usually stays standing when the others are asleep on the ground.
 This standing horse is more alert than the others (even if dozing) while the others sleep more deeply.
-This is a good example of how a herd operates.
+This is an excellent example of how a herd operates.

-Horses take it in turns to watch over each other while they sleep.
+Horses take turns watching over each other while they sleep.

-When not eating or sleeping horses carry out social behaviours termed 'loafing'.
+When not eating or sleeping, horses carry out social behaviours termed 'loafing'.
 Loafing includes activities such as 'mutual grooming' and playing.
-Mutual grooming is where horses use their incisor teeth to groom each other and it is a very important behaviour for horses.
-Areas that they cannot reach themselves can be scratched by the other horse.
+Mutual grooming is where horses use their incisor teeth to groom each other, which is a critical behaviour for horses.
+The other horse can scratch areas that they cannot reach themselves.
 It is also a way of maintaining bonds among herd members.

-Horses will simply stand together in the shade, nose to tail during hot weather, using their tails to keep flies off each other.
+Horses will stand together in the shade, nose to tail, during hot weather, using their tails to keep flies off each other.
 In cold, wet weather, horses will stand in a sheltered spot together because their large bodies help to keep each other warm.

-Playing and running around together is another very important behaviour for horses of all ages.
-In a group of horses, youngsters learn the group rules and socially acceptable behaviours from other members of the herd.
+Playing and running together is another essential behaviour for horses of all ages.
+In a group of horses, youngsters learn the group rules and socially acceptable behaviours from other herd members.

-Playing and running around together is another very important behaviour for horses of all ages.
+Playing and running together is another essential behaviour for horses of all ages.

-A horse that is stressed due to a lack of companionship may show behaviours that include running around (usually up and down the fence line that prevents the horse from reaching other horses) and whinnying.
+Due to a lack of companionship, a stressed horse may show behaviours that include running around (usually up and down the fence line that prevents the horse from reaching other horses) and whinnying.
 They may also lose weight.
-A horse that has been separated from other horses for a long time may show dull switched off behaviour termed 'learned helplessness'.
-Learned helplessness can also occur in horses that live alone but appear to be stress-free.
+A horse that has been separated from other horses for a long time may show dull switched-off behaviour termed 'learned helplessness'.
 This learned helplessness is a behaviour that the horses develop to prevent them from being in a permanently stressed state.
+Learned helplessness can also occur in horses that live alone but appear stress-free.

 A horse will bond with another type of animal if that is all that is available.
-In a stabled situation horses have even been known to bond with a chicken, goat or a cat etc. but another horse is by far and away the best companion for a horse.
+In a stabled situation, horses have even been known to bond with a chicken, goat or cat, but another horse is the best companion for a horse.

-This is because different animal species behave in different ways which do not usually fulfil each of the animal’s needs.
-For example goats, sheep and cows are ruminant animals which means that they usually eat more quickly than a horse and then spend more time laying down ruminating, whereas horses spend longer grazing and digest their food while grazing (and therefore lay down for less time).
+This is because different animal species behave in different ways that do not usually fulfil each animal’s needs.
+For example, goats, sheep and cows are ruminant animals which means that they typically eat more quickly than a horse and then spend more time lying down ruminating.
+In contrast, horses spend longer grazing and digest their food while grazing (and therefore lay down for less time).

-There are other behavioural differences as well, such as a horse's need to spend time in mutual grooming and the need to watch over each other while they sleep and the fact that horses play into old age.
+There are other behavioural differences, such as a horse's need to spend time in mutual grooming, the need to watch over each other while they sleep, and the fact that horses play into old age.

-Will a human do for company instead of a horse?
+Can a human be good enough company for a horse?

 Horses need other horses.
 Humans do not make a good enough substitute for another horse.
-Apart from the fact that a human cannot be with their horse 24/7, they cannot perform the functions that another horse can such as mutual grooming, standing over the horse while they sleep and playing any of the many (very boisterous) games that healthy horses play.
-It is not acceptable practice to deliberately keep your horse without the company of other horses so that he or she bonds more strongly with you.
+Apart from the fact that a human cannot be with their horse 24/7, they cannot perform the functions that another horse can, such as mutual grooming, standing over the horse while they sleep and playing any of the many (very boisterous) games that healthy horses play.
+It is not acceptable to deliberately keep your horse without the company of other horses so that they bond more strongly with you.

 Is it OK to separate horses?

 Ideally, a horse should always be able to see and touch another horse.
-Many horse owners separate horses in paddocks believing this to be the safest way to keep them however this often leads to fence injuries as horses walk the fence line or stand next to each other on either side of a fence or play over a fence because they have a strong need to be together.
-Some horses will even charge straight through a fence to get to a mate.
-Keeping horses in 'herds' also allows you to manage your pasture better as this way paddocks can be rested for periods between grazing periods which allows the pasture to re-grow.
+Many horse owners separate horses in paddocks believing this to be the safest way to keep them; however, this often leads to fence injuries as horses walk the fence line or stand next to each other on either side of a fence or play over a fence because they have a strong need to be together.
+Some horses even charge straight through a fence to get to a mate.
+Keeping horses in 'herds' also allows you to manage your pasture better as this way, paddocks can be rested for periods between grazing periods, allowing the pasture to re-grow.

-Have look at this free mini-course Horses, Pasture and Grazing for more information about horse welfare and pasture management www.equiculture.net/equiculture-free-mini-course).
+Look at this free mini-course, Horses, Pasture and Grazing, for more information about horse welfare and pasture management - www.equiculture.net/equiculture-free-mini-course

-If building stables aim to build horse-friendly stables (rather than fully partitioned cages) so that the occupants can still touch and socialise when confined, maybe with just a small partition in the area in which they feed.
+If building stables, aim to build horse-friendly stables (rather than fully partitioned cages).
+This way, the occupants can still touch and socialise when confined, maybe with just a small partition in the area where they feed.

-Actual aggression is not common in free-living horses; more often than not horses display body language that seeks to avoid aggression.
-Aggression is only used when absolutely necessary because it is dangerous for the aggressor as well as the victim.
-Horses have many facial expressions and gestures that convey their intentions to other horses so that actual aggression need only be used if absolutely necessary.
+Aggression is only used when necessary because it is dangerous for the aggressor and the victim.
+Actual aggression is not common in free-living horses; horses often display body language that seeks to avoid aggression.
+Horses have many facial expressions and gestures that convey their intentions to other horses, so actual aggression is only used if necessary.

-When domestic horses are fed concentrates this tends to increase aggression.
-So separating horses for the short time it takes to eat concentrate feed is usually necessary.
-For example, horses can be separated into individual yards or stables for the short time that it takes to eat any supplementary feed both for their safety and the safety of handlers.
+When domestic horses are fed concentrates, this tends to increase aggression.
+So separating horses for the short time it takes to eat concentrated feed is usually necessary.
+For example, horses can be separated into individual yards or stables for the short time it takes to eat any supplementary feed for their safety and the safety of handlers.

-So, the take-home message for this article is that when horses live in captivity their strong herd instincts do not disappear and cannot be disregarded.
-When living in a herd situation domesticated horses interact with each other in much the same way that they would in a wild/feral situation.
-Domestic horses have retained all their herd instincts and this is one reason why horses can and do survive successfully if they are released or escape into the wild.
+So, the take-home message for this article is that when horses live in captivity, their strong herd instincts do not disappear and cannot be disregarded.
+When living in a herd situation, domesticated horses interact with each other in the same way that they would in a wild/feral situation.
+Domestic horses have retained all their herd instincts, which is one reason horses can and do survive successfully if they are released or escape into the wild.